brendanhasz/brendanhasz.github.io/_posts/2018-12-03-tfp-regression.md

 ### Predictive Distribution

 To "criticize" our model, we can take a look at the posterior predictive distributions on held-out (validation) data.
-The posterior predictive distribution is the distribution of $y$ values which our model predicts for a given held-out $x$, if we assume that the true parameter values follow the probability distribution that we computed using the non-held-out data (the posterior).
-That is, it's how likely any given $y$ value is for a new $x$ value, if we incorporate all our sources of uncertainty.
+The posterior predictive distribution is the distribution of \\( y \\) values which our model predicts for a given held-out \\( x \\), if we assume that the true parameter values follow the probability distribution that we computed using the non-held-out data (the posterior).
+That is, it's how likely any given \\( y \\) value is for a new \\( x \\) value, if we incorporate all our sources of uncertainty.

 To look at the posterior predictive distributions, we need held-out data, so we'll first generate some validation data: